 So what happened with the famed reverse auction deal that has been a very hot fast moving MLM business model over the last several months?

 Well to use that oft heard phrase in the world of MLM “Maybe it was too good to be true”

 In the world of Network Marketing there are many types of MLM marketing plans and business models and of course they all have their benefits and sometimes risks.
 I tend to look at them as

 Now everyone has their personal opinion about which type of deal fits in which category and I of course having been in the MLM industry for over 25 years and have seen so many companies come and go that I have my own personal opinions about MLM success and the risk reward ratio.

 So what constitutes the difference between a “Killer Deal” and a “Watch Out” proposition?

-Now in today’s market there some really innovative business models that have really never been tried before such Zeek Rewards or Empower Network where people have made enormous amounts of money in fairly short periods of time, but there are some critical differences and red flags to look out for before you take the leap.
+Now in today’s market there some really innovative very high profit business models such Zeek Rewards or Secret Success Machine where people have made enormous amounts of money in fairly short periods of time, but there are some critical differences and red flags to look out for before you take the leap.

-Now just to illustrate the difference lets use those two business models as an example, Zeek Rewards and Empower Network
+Now just to illustrate the difference lets use those two business models as an example, Zeek Rewards and Secret Success Machine

-Now Empower Network that I have written about twice is truly a unique extremely high profit business model that is not really even an MLM however the hybrid-top tier business model can pay huge rewards pretty quickly.
-Heck I know people in Empower Network who have gone from zero to $94,000 in income in 60 days.
+Now Secret Success Machine is truly a unique extremely high profit business model that is not really even an MLM however their Direct Sales top tier business model can pay huge rewards pretty quickly.
+Heck I know people in Secret Success Machine who have gone from $0.00 to over $10,000 in income in their first week.

 Click To Play Video